2022–23 Minnesota Golden Gophers women's basketball team

 The 2022–23 Minnesota Golden Gophers women's basketball team represented the University of Minnesota during the 2022–23 NCAA Division I women's basketball season.
-The Golden Gophers, led by fifth-year head coach Lindsay Whalen, played their home games at Williams Arena and compete as members of the Big Ten Conference.
+The Golden Gophers, led by fifth-year head coach Lindsay Whalen, played their home games at Williams Arena and competed as members of the Big Ten Conference.

 Previous season

 The Golden Gophers finished the 2021–2022 season with a 14–17 record and 7–11 in Big Ten play to finish in tenth place.
-As the tenth seed in the Big Ten tournament, they were defeated by Northwestern in the Second Round.
+As the tenth seed in the Big Ten tournament, they were defeated by Northwestern in the second round.
 They were not invited to the NCAA Tournament, but were chosen as an at-large team for the WNIT.
-They lost in the 2nd Round of the WNIT to the eventual champions, South Dakota State.
+They lost in the second round of the WNIT to the eventual champions, South Dakota State.